modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 Once a test file is focused you can also open it directly in the browser.

-You can find more detailed instructions in the [watch-and-debug](../../learn/test-runner/watch-and-debug/) learn section.
+You can find more detailed instructions in the [Watch and Debug Guide](../../learn/test-runner/watch-and-debug/index.md).

 ## Test in multiple browsers using playwright